eggeek/distributed-oracle-search/README.md

 Preprocessing and query processing tasks are distributed to multiple workers.
 We use `./pathfinding/warthog/src/util/distribution_controller.h` to control the partitioning.

-We use a program (**TBD**) to generate a configuration file to describe which nodes are send to which worker and it will be sent to Python scripts.
+We use a program (`./bin/gen_distribute_conf`) to generate a configuration file to describe which nodes are send to which worker and it will be sent to Python scripts.

 ## Computing a CPD